carlpoole/twitch-win32dll/README.md

 ## Required Secrets File

-Add a `secrets.json` file that exports the following two variables
+Add a `secrets.json` file in the project root that contains the following fields:

 ```json
 {